darktable-org/darktable/CONTRIBUTING.md

 	echo "Commit did not match clang-format"
 	exit 1;
 fi

+# If there are whitespace errors, print the offending file names and fail.
+exec git diff-index --check --cached $against --
 ```
 * Also, there is a [Coding Style](http://redmine.darktable.org/projects/darktable/wiki/Coding_Style) page on our redmine wiki.